| Principal

 graduated from the University of Southern Mississippi with a B.S.

-Biology.
+in Biology.
 Although Connie loved marine biology, teaching became herprofession

 because she loves exploring patterns in the natural world with students.